Leslie Munday

 This is a book that I wrote between 2008 and 2011 about requirements analysis using Unified Modeling Language and the software development life-cycle with the Rational Unified Process.
 The intention is to demonstrate that a RUP-like SLDC with UML, can be performed without having to spend a fortune on expensive UML and software management tools.
 Instead I translate the procedures and artifacts that I would normally perform using the Rational Analyst Studio Suite, into equivalent artifacts and procedures using MS Office Suite, SharePoint and Visio.
 It also includes some examples of manging the life-cycle with MS Project.

-MS Visio no longer supports the modeling features that are demonstrated by the process described in the book.
+Since the book was published, MS Visio no longer supports the modeling features that are demonstrated by the process described in the book.
 The model in this book was created using MS Visio v2007, however there are many other available tools that support this process, for the same cost as Visio or less.
 Enterprise Architect and Visual Paradigm are 2 common modeling tools that be substituted for Visio 2007.

 Model of BABOK Version 3